reubenson/reubenson.github.io/src/projects.md

 <!-- I have found that the locus of vitality exists in material engagement with the world, within only a loose framework of epistemology, a minimum viable ontology.
 Regarding this, I find myself somewhere in the continuum of Simone Weil, who wrote "[to work in order to eat, to eat in order to work [...] only the cycle contains the truth](https://theanarchistlibrary.org/library/simone-weil-gravity-and-grace#:~:text=%27Work%20makes%20us%20experience%20in,the%20cycle%20contains%20the%20truth.)", and Ray Peat, who wrote "[energy creates organization and structure](https://www.functionalps.com/blog/2011/04/23/energy-structure-and-carbon-dioxide-a-realistic-view-of-the-organism/#:~:text=energy%20creates%20organization%20and%20structure)".  -->

 For more about this website, see [Colophon](/colophon).

+If you'd like to support my work, please consider buying something from my [ceramics shop](/shop)!